 Another idea is to practice combining like terms with conversation hearts.
 You could have students sort them by the sayings (“cutie pie” would be one group & “love ya” another).
 Then, have students explain how that relates to combining like terms.
 There are so many different ways to use candy hearts as manipulatives.
 If you have another idea, or are looking for a way to use this with a specific topic, drop a note in the comment and let’s brainstorm something awesome!

 What’s great about this activity is that students don’t know how many correct answers there are, so they have to evaluate all of the choices.
 Want to try one out?
-I have a freebie for you with one card for each of the following universal topics: one-step equations, proportions, and integers.
+Grab this freebie with one card for each of the following universal topics: one-step equations, proportions, and integers.
 This is perfect for a math center, review, or as an anticipatory set.
 And as a bonus, it has cute Valentine’s pictures!

 Heart Attack your door with finished problems

 When I was in college we would put a whole bunch of paper hearts on someone’s door and call it a heart attack.
 It It served as a great way to show someone love or friendship.
 My idea is to print or cut out a whole bunch of hearts on pink, red, and white paper and have students use them as scratch paper.
 Every time they do a problem they complete it on one of these hearts.
 Then, they add their heart to the door.
 It may sound cheesy, but 7th grade and 8th graders aren’t anything if they’re not cheesy.